The instructions below are for the Tilt-Up Rails. Click here if you are looking for the installation instructions for the Cross-Deck Models.

 Always wear safety glasses or goggles when drilling or doing other jobs with hand or electric tools.

-IMPORTANT: If you are installing your PWC Rails over water (as opposed to dry land if your houseboat is in dry-dock), always tether your tools and especially the Rails themselves.
-It is easy to accidentally kick them off the swim deck and into the depths.
+IMPORTANT: If you are installing your PWC Rails over water as most of our customers do, always tether your tools and especially the Rails themselves.
+It is easy to accidentally kick them off the swim deck.
 This is even more important when you are getting ready to mount the Rails to the Frame because most of the weight of the Rails will be beyond the end of your swim deck.
 We recommend that you tie a rope around the curved end of your Rails and run it up over the railing on your top deck, and down to your work space.
-This serves two purposes: 1) It secures your Rails from accidental loss into the lake, and 2) It allows you to control the level of the Rails as you are experimenting with mounting them at the proper angle, as determined by which set of holes to which you bolt them.
+This serves two purposes: 1) It secures your Rails from accidental loss into the lake, and 2) It allows you to control the level of the Rails as you are experimenting with mounting them at the proper angle, as determined by which set of holes in which you bolt them.

 There are 5 basic phases to the installation:

-2) Affixing the rails to the frame (2 bolts, washers, nuts, and plastic spacers)
+2) Affixing the rails to the frame (two 1/2" bolts, washers, and nuts)

-3) Mounting the winch (2 bolts and nuts)
+3) Mounting the winch (2 bolts, washers, and nuts)

-4) Installing the lift arm (2 nuts and included brackets)
+4) Installing the lift arm (mounting brackets and hardware)

 5) Wiring to your 12-volt source